 Don’t just sit there and stare at them – ask them a question or say something!

 Remember. professors aren’t mind readers and they don’t have an agenda prepared for your office hour visit – that’s your job.

 Do Arrive Prepared

 Start by introducing yourself (since they may not even know your name) and go from there.
-It’s natural to be nervous or intimidated because professors can be intimidating.
+It’s natural to be nervous or intimidated because professors can

 If you anticipate being nervous, write down your questions beforehand, so that you know what to say in case you clam up.